-Time and Materials model is a type of a contract that takes as a foundation actual time spent working on the project i.e. you pay for time and effort spent.
+The time and Materials model is a type of contract that takes as a foundation actual time spent working on the project i.e. you pay for time and effort spent.
 The charging is based on the amount of time spent on the project combined with the costs of the materials (effort) used in the process.

 - A long-term project with an evolving set of requirements